jomccall/API-Intro/README.md

 ## **Notebooks**
 + Importing Packages and Writing with Markdown
 + Basic Data Manipulation and Cleaning
-+ Reading and Writing Files
++ Reading, Joining and Writing Files
 + Census API, Estimates and TIGER Files
 + Bureau of Labor Statistics API
-+ Joining, Appending, and Concatenating Data
++ Socrata API